TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 > Original DevKit From Espressif Providing Access To Almost All ESP32 Pins - For Experienced Users Only

-*ESP32-DevKitC V4* is a small-sized ESP32-based development board produced by the original *ESP32* manufacturer *Espressif*.
-This board is suitable for experimenting with all *ESP32 features* as most of the I/O pins are broken out to the pin headers on both sides for easy interfacing however overall it is *not at all easy to use*: you may have to manually *install drivers* on your computer to recognize it, and uploading new sketches is very inconvenient as two buttons need to be pressed *in the right way at the right time*.
-Its *form factor* makes it hard to use on standard breadboards.
-Last not least, this board has no built-in *user-controllable LED*, and *blink sketches* will not work.
+*ESP32-DevKitC V4* is designed by the original *ESP32* manufacturer *Espressif*.
+This board is suitable for experimenting with all *ESP32 features* as most of the I/O pins are broken out to the pin headers on both sides for easy interfacing.
+It comes with a decent *voltage regulator* and is available with a wide variety of original *ESP32 modules*, including the popular *WROOM 32D* (with PCB antenna) and *WROOM 32U* (with IPX-connector to connect an external antenna).

-On the *pro* side, the board comes with a good voltage regulator, and once a sketch is successfully uploaded, it works reliably.
-Street prices for under EUR 2.00 make it a good value, albeit not necessarily for novice users.
-It seems to be made for experienced professionals who need a solid board focused on testing.

-The breakout board is available with a wide variety of original *ESP32 modules*, including the popular *WROOM 32D* (with PCB antenna) and *WROOM 32U* (with IPX-connector to connect an external antenna).
+## Considerations
+It is *not easy to use* and not recommended for *beginners*:

+* **Drivers:** driver installation may be required before the board is recognized by your computer because the board is not using one of the standard *USB-to-Serial* chips
+* **No LED:** the board has no built-in *LED* that can be useful for testing and beginner sketches.
+* **Firmware Upload:** *Boot* has to be pressed while *Reset* is pushed to manually switch the board to *firmware upload mode*.
+* **Breadboard:** the *development board* cannot be placed on *one* standard breadboard due to its size.
+* **Pin Labels:** the pins are labeled on the *development board* but the labels are hard to read.

 <img src="images/esp32_devkitc_v4_compare_t.png" width="60%" height="60%" />